TGB-Dev/tgboj-v2-docker/README.md

 cp environment/email.env.example environment/email.env
 ```

 Then, set the MYSQL passwords in `mysql.env` and `mysql-admin.env`, and the host and secret key in `site.env`.
-Also, configure the `server_name` directive in `dmoj/nginx/conf.d/nginx.conf`.

 Next, build the images: